Stress Testing Factual Consistency Metrics for Long-Document Summarization: Limitations

 \section{Limitations}

 While our study offers a systematic investigation into the robustness of factuality metrics under meaning-preserving perturbations in long-document summarization, there are several aspects that merit further consideration.
 Our analysis relies on automatically generated perturbations, produced using GPT-4o, which are designed to preserve factual consistency.
-However, without human annotations, we cannot confirm with full certainty that all edits preserve factual correctness in every case.
-This may introduce noise into the interpretation of metric behavior, especially when changes are subtle or domain-specific.
+However, without human annotations, we cannot confirm with full certainty that all edits preserve factual correctness in every case. \bl{We also do not evaluate metric outputs against human factuality judgments in the long-document setting.
+Large-scale human annotations for long-document summaries are currently scarce, and conducting such an evaluation would require the creation of a new benchmark with human judgments across multiple metrics, domains, and perturbation types.
+This represents a substantial research effort beyond the scope of this work.} This may introduce noise into the interpretation of metric behavior, especially when changes are subtle or domain-specific.
 We evaluate six reference-free metrics in their original, publicly released form and do not investigate whether fine-tuning, calibration, or adaptation to long-form inputs might mitigate some of the observed weaknesses.
 In our retrieval-based scoring setup, we use a fixed number of top-k most similar sentences and vary only the surrounding context window to control retrieval granularity.
 While this gives us insight into how context affects metric behavior, it assumes a static retrieval strategy and does not account for dynamic query-based retrieval or more sophisticated evidence selection methods that may better match human annotation patterns.
 Additionally, our analysis is confined to English-language datasets from three domains: science fiction, legal text, and scientific articles.
 These domains offer diversity in structure and style, but our findings may not fully generalize to other high-stakes applications such as medical or financial summarization, or to non-English and low-resource settings.
 Addressing these broader limitations will be important for future work aiming to build more generalizable and reliable factuality evaluation pipelines.